 Next, you can use Mobile Action’s Keyword Research module to find long-tail keyword ideas that are related to any keyword idea that you have.
 Simply type in a keyword and the module will return a set of related keyword ideas.

-You will also notice that there is a Search Score and Chance Score on this screen, along with total apps and current rank.
+You will also notice that there is a Volume and Chance on this screen, along with total apps and current rank.
 These metrics will help you decide which keywords are best for your app.

 To learn more about how to use these metrics to select the right keywords, read our Ultimate Guide for App Store Keyword Optimization.